 Get a problem

 Each problem in the OptimalControlProblems package is modelled both in JuMP and in OptimalControl.
-To obtain a model, you need to specify either the JuMP or the OptimalControl backend.
+To obtain a model, you need to specify either the JuMP or the OptimalControl backend, but first import the package:

 Get an OptimalControl model

-To get an OptimalControl model, first install OptimalControl and import the packages:
+To get an OptimalControl model, first install OptimalControl and import the package:

 using OptimalControl